 Time to explain shadows.
 On the white board, next to my sample painting, I drew a sun in the top right corner of where my painting hung.
 From there, I drew a line to demonstrate where shadows would fall.
 Kids got this right away, so the next step is to paint shadows.
 Whatever color they used for the snow they can use for shadows.
 Only trick?
 Paint all the way off the paper.

 Using a small brush and black paint, draw trees along the horizon line.
 Paint right over the masking tape.

-The quickest and easiest part of the lesson: bark.
+The quickest and easiest part of the lesson: Bark.
 Peel off masking tape.
 If it tears, don’t worry.
-Just glue wayward piece down (glue stick,not white glue).
+Just glue a wayward piece down (glue stick, not white glue).
 Using a small brush and the black watercolor paint, paint small curved lines across the tree.
 Add a fence along the horizon line and in the foreground too.
 Now step back and admire this beautiful piece!